tips

 If you're sensitive to heat, allergic to crowds, or hate overpaying for hotels, you might want to give this month a miss.
 Even diehard Spain lovers (like us) approach August with caution.

-- Tourist overload: It's peak season with over 10 million visitors.
-Expect packed beaches, sold-out tours, and long queues at major attractions
+It's also peak season with over 10 million visitors.
+Expect packed beaches, sold-out tours, and long queues at major attractions.
+Flights and accommodation skyrocket, and hotels charge premium rates.

-- Limited "authentic" vibe: With locals away, cities like Madrid can feel empty of everyday life while tourist zones remain crowded
+With locals away, cities like Madrid can feel empty of everyday life while tourist zones remain crowded.

 That said, if August is your only option, keep reading.
 It's not all bad, and we've learned how to make it work.